The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 and

 The differential two-form $\cal K$ is indeed harmonic (closed and coclosed).
-In physical terms, one says that the fieldstrength ${\cal K}_{\mu\nu}$ obeys to the Maxwell equations.
-As usual, the Bianchi identities imply that the fieldstrength derives from a potential: ${\cal K}_{\mu\nu}=p_\mu \phi_\nu-p_\nu \phi_\mu\,$.
+In physical terms, one says that the field strength ${\cal K}_{\mu\nu}$ obeys to the Maxwell equations.
+As usual, the Bianchi identities imply that the field strength derives from a potential: ${\cal K}_{\mu\nu}=p_\mu \phi_\nu-p_\nu \phi_\mu\,$.
 In the light-cone coordinates, the transversality implies that the components ${\cal K}_{+\nu}$ vanish, thus the only non-vanishing components are ${\cal K}_{-n}=p_- \phi_n\,$.
 Therefore the only physical components correspond to a $(D-2)$-vector in the hyperplane transverse to the light-cone.

 $\bullet$ Helicity symmetric representations with ``helicity" (or ``spin") equal to $s$ correspond to Young diagrams $\lambda=\{s\}$ made of one row of length equal to the integer $s\,$.
-In four spacetime dimensions, this representation is precisely what is usually called a ``massless spin-$s$ field."
+In four spacetime dimensions, this representation is precisely what is usually called a ``massless spin-$s$ field".
 The Young diagram $\overline{\lambda}=\{s,s\}$ is a rectangle made of two row of length equal to the integer $s\,$.
 The wave function is thus a polynomial in the auxiliary variables